MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/system-requirements-orch.md

 ::: moniker range="sc-orch-1807"

-Orchestrator 1801 system requirements also apply to 1807 Orchestrator, there are not changes.
-[Learn more about the system requirements](../includes/system-reqs-orch-1801.md).
+Orchestrator 1801 system requirements are also applicable for 1807 Orchestrator, there are no changes.
+[Learn about the system requirements](https://docs.microsoft.com/system-center/orchestrator/upgrade-orch?view=sc-orch-1801).

 ::: moniker-end